sdan/geospot/README.md

 GeoGuessr drops you in a random street view.
 You look around.
 You guess where you are.

 Humans get scary good at this.
-[Rainbolt](https://www.youtube.com/@georainbolt) can identify a location in 0.1 seconds from a single frame—reading sun angles, soil color, road paint, bollard styles, Google car metadata.
-He's not memorizing; he's pattern matching on thousands of subtle geographic cues.
+[Rainbolt](https://www.youtube.com/@georainbolt) identifies locations in 0.1 seconds—sun angles, soil color, road paint, bollard styles, Google car metadata.
+Thousands of subtle cues that compress into instant recognition.

 Can a VLM learn the same thing?
 Turns out: yes, if you shape the rewards right.